Ishika18/Reminder-Application/README.md

 ## Group 3

+## Long Term Goals

+**An web application with API support, that allows users to create customizable personal reminders for themselves with integrated weather data.**

 ### Plan of Action Chart:

 | Members | Sprint 1 | Sprint 2 | Sprint 3 | Sprint 4 |